uborkar/C_Programming/README.md

 String is a sequence of characters, typically used to represent text.
 It is considered a data type that allows for the manipulation and processing of textual data in computer programs.
 4. Stack
 Stack is a linear data structure that follows the Last In, First Out (LIFO) principle.
 Stacks play an important role in managing function calls, memory, and are widely used in algorithms, web development, and systems like compilers and browsers.
+5. Queue
+Queue is a linear data structure that follows the First In, First Out (FIFO) principle.
+Queues play an important role in managing tasks or data in order, scheduling and message handling systems.

 ## Table of Contents
 - [Installation](#installation)